Optimization

 When possible, set up your URL structure to mirror your topical hierarchy.
 Something like example.com/denver/personal-injury/car-accidents/ communicates the relationship between topics right there in the URL.
 Physical siloing like this reinforces the semantic connections you've built through internal linking, and makes it easier for both crawlers and AI retrieval systems to grasp the scope of your coverage.

 Architecture gives you the structure.
 Authority gives you the substance.
 AI answer engines aren't just scanning for content that addresses a query.
 They need content they can confidently recommend for complex, sensitive, high-stakes decisions.
-Legal content sits squarely inside Google's "Your Money or Your Life" category, which means the trust bar is higher for law firms than for almost any other industry.
+Legal content sits squarely inside Google's "Your Money or Your Life" category, which means the trust bar is higher for law firms than for almost any other industry, and Gemini has been tuned to apply amplified E-E-A-T scrutiny on legal, medical, and financial queries specifically.

 E-E-A-T: The Trust Framework AI Systems Enforce